gioui/gio/README.md

 ## Android

 For Android you need the Android SDK with the NDK installed.
 Point the ANDROID_HOME to the SDK root directory.

-To build a Gio program as an .aar package, use the gio tool.
-For example,
+Use the gio tool to build a Gio program for Android:

-	$ export ANDROID_HOME=...
 	$ go run gioui.org/cmd/gio -target android gioui.org/apps/gophers

-produces gophers.aar, ready to use in an Android project.
-To run a Gio program on an Android device or emulator, use -buildmode=exe:

-	$ go run gioui.org/cmd/gio -buildmode exe -target android gioui.org/apps/gophers

 Install the apk to a running emulator or attached device with adb: